rust-lang/rust/text/0000-stabilize-catch-panic.md

 * Abstactions like thread pools want to catch the panics of tasks being run instead of having the thread torn down (and having to spawn a new thread).

-The purpose of the unstable `thread::catch_panic` function is to solve these problems by enabling you to catch a panic in Rust before control flow is returned back over to C. As a refresher, the signature of the function looks
-like:
+Stabilizing the `catch_panic` function would enable these two use cases, but let's also take a look at the current signature of the function:

 ```rust
 fn catch_panic<F, R>(f: F) -> thread::Result<R>